 As with a traditional IRA, you’ll need to start taking required minimum distributions from your traditional or Roth 401(k) when you reach a certain age.

 When looking at options for your business’ retirement plan, consider also the Simplified Employee Pension (SEP IRA) and Savings Incentive Match Plan for Employees (SIMPLE IRA).
 A 401(k), SEP IRA and SIMPLE IRA have a number of differences, but the majority of them vanish if your plan covers just one employee — you.
 In the end, the biggest difference boils down to the annual contribution limits.

 In 2021, a SEP IRA allows you to contribute $58,000 or up to roughly 25 percent of your business profits — whichever is less.
 A SIMPLE IRA, meanwhile, permits you to make both an employee contribution of up to $13,500 (or $16,500 if you’re 50+) and an employer contribution whose size is a percent of your business profit.

 Once again, you’ll need to start taking required minimum distributions from your SEP or SIMPLE when you reach a certain age.

 For all these self-employed retirement plans, Moeller shares that many investment companies offer pre-packaged plans that you can adopt for your business.
 “Once you adopt the plan,” he says, “you develop the accounts, look at the risk profile, determine how much you’re going to put into the plan, and make contributions that are invested based on your risk profile.”

-When you’re a one-person show, saving for retirement is a job that belongs solely to you.
-But you have a number of financial options from which to choose.
-And, in so doing, you provide an invaluable benefit to your very best employee — yourself.
+When you’re a one-person show, saving for retirement is solely your job.
+But you have a number of financial options from which to choose to provide an invaluable benefit to your very best employee — yourself.